Tongue discomfort includes both pain and burning sensations, often caused by irritation.

 The most common causes of tongue discomfort are

 Certain foods, especially acidic ones (eg, pineapple)

 Certain ingredients in toothpaste, mouthwash, candy, or gum

-Certain drugs (particularly common dry mouth culprits: antihistamines Treatment Allergic (including atopic) and other hypersensitivity disorders are inappropriate or exaggerated immune reactions to foreign antigens.
-Inappropriate immune reactions include those that are... read more ; antipsychotics Treatment Schizophrenia is characterized by psychosis (loss of contact with reality), hallucinations (false perceptions), delusions (false beliefs), disorganized speech and behavior, flattened affect... read more ; tricyclic antidepressants; Heterocyclic Antidepressants Several drug classes and drugs can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Serotonin modulators (5-HT2 blockers) Serotonin-norepinephrine reuptake inhibitors... read more and, less commonly, angiotensin-converting enzyme [ACE] inhibitors, nonsteroidal anti-inflammatory drugs [NSAIDs], or chemotherapeutic agents such as methotrexate, bleomycin, 5-fluorouracil [5-FU] )
+Certain drugs (commonly, those that cause dry mouth: antihistamines Treatment Allergic (including atopic) and other hypersensitivity disorders are inappropriate or exaggerated immune reactions to foreign antigens.
+Inappropriate immune reactions include those that are... read more , antipsychotics Treatment Schizophrenia is characterized by psychosis (loss of contact with reality), hallucinations (false perceptions), delusions (false beliefs), disorganized speech and behavior, flattened affect... read more , tricyclic antidepressants; Heterocyclic Antidepressants Several drug classes and drugs can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Serotonin modulators (5-HT2 blockers) Serotonin-norepinephrine reuptake inhibitors... read more less commonly, angiotensin-converting enzyme inhibitors, nonsteroidal anti-inflammatory drugs, or chemotherapeutic agents such as methotrexate, bleomycin, 5-fluorouracil)

 Accidental trauma to tongue during mastication or due to nocturnal bruxism Bruxism Bruxism is clenching or grinding of teeth.
-Bruxism can abrade and eventually wear down enamel and dentin in the crowns of teeth, damage metal or ceramic dental crowns, and cause teeth to become... read more , or trauma from broken restorations or sharp teeth
+Bruxism can occur during sleep (sleep bruxism) and while awake (awake bruxism).
+In some people, bruxism causes headaches, neck pain, and/or jaw pain... read more , or trauma from broken restorations or sharp teeth